csparpa/pyowm/sphinx/usage-examples.md

     >>> his.wind_series()
     [(1381327200, 4.7), (1381327260, 4.7), (1381327320, 4.9), ...]

 Each of the ``*_series()`` methods returns a list of tuples, each tuple being a couple in the form: (timestamp, measured value).
-When in the series values are not provided by the OWM web API, the numeric value is ``None``.
+When in the series values are not provided by the OWM Weather API, the numeric value is ``None``.
 These convenience methods are especially useful if you need to chart the historic time series of the measured physical entities.

 You can also get minimum, maximum and average values of each series: